triztian/caselawcite/README.md

 # Case Law Cite

-An analysis project that inspects citations in rulings
+An analysis project that inspects citations in rulings from Illinois.

 ## Analysis